-Theme NO. Action Priority TK6.3 Strengthen and emphasise linkages to the Waikato River and the Te Araroa Trail, and leverage for tourism.
-Medium TK6.4 Provide a covered facility to accommodate the markets and support a central village area.
-Low TK6.5 Identify if, how much, and where, possible additional employment land for office development is needed beyond the zoning in the Proposed District Plan.
-Very high TK6.6 Identify if, how much, and where, possible additional employment land for retail development is needed beyond the zoning in the Proposed District Plan.
-Very high Transport TK7.1 Produce a cycling and walking strategy to develop local connections and paths, including around the lakes and the Whangamarino Wetland.
-Very high TK7.2 Consider alternatives to the bypass that achieves the aims of reducing trucks through the village (2).
-High TK7.3 Consider facilitating a grade-separated rail crossing, at existing or possible bypass location (3).
-High
+Theme NO. Initiatives Priority TK6.6 Identify if, how much, and where, possible additional employment land for retail development is needed beyond the zoning in the Proposed District Plan.
+High Transport TK7.1 Produce a cycling and walking strategy to develop local connections and paths, including around the lakes and the Whangamarino Wetland.
+Medium TK7.2 Consider alternatives to the bypass that achieves the aims of reducing trucks through the village (2).
+Low TK7.3 Consider facilitating a grade-separated rail crossing, at existing or possible bypass location (3).
+Low TK7.4 Refer to the District-wide initiatives for the promotion of passenger transport services, including opportunities for commuters.
+Refer Infrastructure TK8.1 Progress water and wastewater infrastructure upgrades (refer to District-wide proposals).
+Refer

-Refer to the proposed District-wide actions related to public transport and waste water and water infrastructure upgrades for Te Kauwhata and Rangiriri.
+4.6 OHINEWAL

-4.7 OHINEWAI
+Population: 186 (2013 estimate)

-Population: 108 (2023 estimate), with growth projected to reach approximately 300 by 2060 Location: Ohinewai is located on the eastern bank of the Waikato River, accessed by an adjacent SH1 interchange, and located on the rail line between Te Kauwhata and Huntly.
+Location: Ohinewai is located on the eastern bank of the Waikato River, accessed by an adjacent SH1 interchange, and located on the rail line between Te Kauwhata and Huntly.